cyclejs-community/component-combinators/documentation/m.md

  - contract checking
  - sources and settings adjustment
- - children-independent sinks generation

-In addition to the combining function specification, the `m` factory also receives settings which parameterize its behavior, and naturally the array of components from which it computes its resulting component.
+In addition to the combining function specification, the `m` factory also receives settings which parameterize its behavior, and naturally the array of components from which it computes its combined component.

+ In what follows :

+- the array of components will be termed as component tree,
+- the component tree will enclose a parent component (root), and children components (leaves)
- In what follows, the array of components will be termed as children component, while the component returned by the `m` factory will be called parent component.
-We will use `Sinks` as a type synonym for `Actions`, and `Sink` as a type synonym for `ActionStream`.
+- the component returned by the `m` factory will be called combined component.
+- We will use `Sinks` as a type synonym for `Actions`, and `Sink` as a type synonym for `ActionStream`.
 This is to reuse the terminology put in vogue by `cyclejs`.

-## `m :: CombineGenericSpecs -> Settings -> Array<Component>`
+## `m :: CombineGenericSpecs -> Settings -> ComponentTree`
 ### Types
 - `Component :: Sources -> Settings -> Sinks`
+- `ComponentTree :: ChildrenComponents | [ParentComponent, ChildrenComponents]`
+- `ParentComponent:: Component`
+- `ChildrenComponents :: Array<Component>`
 - `CombineGenericSpecs :: Record {`
-  - `makeOwnSinks :: Sources -> Settings -> Sinks`
-  - `computeSinks :: makeOwnSinks -> Array<Component> -> Sources -> Settings -> Sinks`
+  - `  computeSinks :: makeOwnSinks -> Array<Component> -> Sources -> Settings -> Sinks`
-  - `makeLocalSources :: Optional < Sources -> Settings -> Sources >`
+  - `  makeLocalSources :: Optional < Sources -> Settings -> Sources >`
-  - `makeLocalSettings :: Optional < Settings -> Settings >`
+  - `  makeLocalSettings :: Optional < Settings -> Settings >`
-  - `checkPreConditions :: Optional < Sources -> Settings -> Boolean >`
+  - `  checkPreConditions :: Optional < Sources -> Settings -> Boolean >`
-  - `checkPostConditions :: Optional < Sinks -> Boolean >`
+  - `  checkPostConditions :: Optional < Sinks -> Boolean >`
   - `}`

 ### Contracts